hawth-rne/llamas_grant_proposals/README.md

 ## Need

 Some of the most interesting events in all of crypto happen on Curve.
-Yet, understanding and using those data-stories can feel unapproachable to many — and namely newer — market participants.
+Yet, understanding these onchain daily events can feel unapproachable to many — namely, newer market participants.

 Clearly communicating the nuances and daily events of the Curve ecosystem in a compelling way showcases its vibrancy and will attract new participants and contributors.